elyxiin/BEEPBOOP/README.md

 # BEEP!
 BOOP!
 (Beta)
 #### Beneficial Energy Efficency Project!
-Burning Out Outdated Practices!
+Banishing Our Outdated Practices!

+Many individuals feel powerless in addressing climate change, believing their actions have minimal impact.
+Many feel as if it is not up to ourselves to make a difference.
+However, [42% of energy related emissions come from residential homes](https://www.rewiringamerica.org/research/energy-related-emissions-facts-and-data).
+Those 42% aren't in the hands of companies, but homeowners themselves.
+Perhaps they don't know about the alternatives that avoid fossil fuels.
+Maybe the idea of switching is too expensive.
 BEEP!
-BOOP! is a simple 2.5D webpage built using [Three.js](https://github.com/mrdoob/three.js).
-The project aims to provide information on net zero homes through an interactive medium.
+BOOP! can provide the basic information to aid in a potential transition.

+BEEP!
+BOOP! is a simple 2.5D webpage built using [Three.js](https://github.com/mrdoob/three.js) that introduces users to a net zero home.
+Through dynamic camera navigation, users can explore the various components integral to sustainable living, such as electric vehicles, solar panels, and heat pumps.
+This engaging experience not only educates, but also provides information on how individuals can embrace eco-friendly technologies in their homes.

+The 2.5D design is a unique blend of both two dimensional and three dimensional graphics.
+With this approach, environments and objects are rendered with 3D depth and perspective, yet all the assets within it are composed of 2D planes.
+It allows for an optimized performance without the heavy load of the typical 3D model while still holding a lot of detail.
+As a result, BEEP!
+BOOP! operates seamlessly across various web browsers and devices, ensuring accessibility for all users.